 In the half century of the Institute, much has changed in the world and in your schools.
 But the core of our mission and our work is the same: we focus on how to listen deeply to students, to understand what they are thinking and feeling, and to provide support during their adolescence as they navigate an increasingly complex world.
-Whether we are their advisors, their classroom teachers, or we connect with them through deaning, sports, arts, learning support, technology, or health, in the library or dormitories, we find students have a thirst for real relationships with adults who care about them.
-At the summer Institutes and the in-service workshops we hold at independent schools, we hear from teachers and administrators that taking the time to listen has become increasingly important.
+Whether we are their advisors, their classroom teachers, their deans, coaches, or through the arts, learning support, technology, or health, in the library or dormitories, we find students have a thirst for real relationships with adults who care about them.
+Short meaningful moments of connection and understanding make all the difference.

 The digital world has simultaneously increased student breadth of contact with friends and others while diminishing depth of contact.
 Some students feel more awkward in face-to-face relationships, both with their peers and with adults.
 Only experience and opportunity can change this dynamic.
-The work of the Institute is designed to help enhance adult confidence and competence in providing students with these experiences.
+The work of the Institute is designed to help enhance adult confidence and competence in providing students with these experiences within the reality of the school day.

 We feel what we offer is a wonderful and productive time together.
-Attendees give us their highest rating, consistently talking about the meaningful ways the Institute has changed how they see their role and relationship with students.
+Attendees give us their highest rating; consistently talking about the meaningful way the Institute has changed how they see their role and relationship with students.
 We encourage you to talk with Institute alumni from your school, as they will be able to share their sense of how attending might be particularly helpful to your work.
+We are happy to consult with you if you have any questions as well.

 I am so proud to be part of this endeavor.
-This milestone would not have been reached if independent schools didn’t believe that the teacher who can really listen is the teacher who connects.
+This milestone would not have been reached if your schools didnít believe that the teacher who can really listen is the teacher who connects.
 And as you know, when a student feels that connection, a sense of motivation and true belonging to your school community follows.
+This makes the world of difference to the teacher as well.

 We look forward to working together.